-- Cultural advisors/elders to support the work of students and others in their pursuit of traditional knowledge. - A comfortable, safe, and respectful learning environment. - An administrative education staff and instructors that are knowledgeable about the cultural identify of the Nation and are sensitive, compassionate, friendly, and understanding of individual students needs. - Policies and procedures that reflect the cultural norms of the community. - A Chief and Council and the Local Education Authority that are committed to a balanced view, eager to share their expertise, and are actively involved in developing and enhancing a school that is an integral part of the community.
+- Cultural advisors/Elders to support the work of students and others in their pursuit of traditional knowledge. - · A comfortable, safe, and respectful learning environment. - An administrative education staff and instructors who are knowledgeable about the cultural identify of the Nation and are sensitive, compassionate, friendly, and understanding of individual students needs. - Policies and procedures that reflect the cultural norms of the community. - A Chief and Council and the Local Education Authority that are committed to a balanced view, eager to share their expertise, and are actively involved in developing and enhancing a school that is an integral part of the community. - Access to Keewaytinook Internet High School (KiHS), an asynchronous online high school serving First Nations in Northern Ontario with a full range of 80+ accredited courses for Grades 9-12. - · Adult Education programming.